stochnet/stochnet.github.io/d2r/nova-sorceress.md

 - Belt: [Arachnid Mesh](https://diablo.fandom.com/wiki/Arachnid_Mesh) for +1 All Skills and +20% Faster Cast Rate.

 - Armor: [Skin of the Vipermagi](https://diablo.fandom.com/wiki/Skin_of_the_Vipermagi) for +1 All Skills, +30% Faster Cast Rates, +35 All Resistance.
-Better with -13 received damage as the build uses energy shield and only a small percentage (usually less than 20%) of damage goes to life, which makes the minus received damage attribute useful.
+Better with -13 received damage as the build uses energy shield and only a small percentage (usually less than 20%) of damage goes to life, which makes the reduced damage attribute useful.
 Add one socket with one Lightning Facet for -5% Enemy Light Resistance.
+This armor should not be upgraded or it requires lots of strength.

 - Rings: [Stone of Jordan](https://diablo.fandom.com/wiki/Stone_of_Jordan_(Diablo_II)) on both hands, each providing +1 All Skills, 20 mana, and +25% Maximum Mana.